 Shared Expectations for All Staff

 - Demonstrates reliable and effective written and verbal communication and interpersonal skills to provide excellent professional service and collaborate with other departments and divisions within the Library and across the University.

 - Demonstrates active learning in and communication of ongoing trends and developments related to professional and positional responsibilities.

-- Works effectively in current office applications, software, and communication tools as set by the UConn Library and University of Connecticut.
+- Works effectively in current office applications, software, and communication tools as employed by the UConn Library and University of Connecticut.

 - Exhibits appreciation of, sensitivity to, and respect for a diverse working environment, inclusive of social, economic, cultural, ideological, gender, racial, and ethnic backgrounds.